Ford Explorer Valuation: 119 used car listings analysed

 • VW Tiguan

-The Nissan Qashqai is a top choice when looking for an alternative to the Ford Explorer.
-It has an average sale price of £16,400 and right now you can find 10,964 for sale on AutoUncle.
+The Nissan Qashqai is a strong alternative to the Ford Explorer.
+It has an average sales price of £15,198 and right now you can find 6,484 of this car for sale on AutoUncle.